compiled by Christopher Flaherty from various sources

 1.2 Is Dr Pepper older than Coca-Cola?

 Yes.
 Coca-Cola was not invented until 1886, making Dr Pepper the oldest of the current major-brand soft drinks in the United States.
-In this case, I’m defining a “major brand” as one of the top ten best-selling carbonated brands in the United States, of which Coca-Cola is currently #1, and Dr Pepper is #6, as ranked by the Beverage Marketing Corporation (http://www.beveragemarketing.com).
+In this case, I’m defining a “major brand” as one of the top ten best-selling carbonated brands in the United States, of which Coca-Cola is currently #1, and Dr Pepper is #5, as ranked by Beverage Digest as of 2010, the latest year for which data is available.

 As for the other current major brands: